khalidkilali/create-sln/ReadMe.txt

 dotnet build

-if any error run :
+if the build complete without any error run : dotnet run
-dotnet run

 Hello, World! will appear in the screen.